Zooskopoly

 Should I Turn Pinocchio into a Real Boy?

-My Board Games Maker order didn't take too long to arrive.
-Overall the pieces came out great.
+But, the turaround was pretty quick, two to three weeks, and overall the pieces came out great.
 The color on the cards is a bit washed out due to the cardstock, but it's ok.
-Also the artwork for the coins wasn't centered, but that could have been on my end.
-It's not worth re-ordering.
-Check out Zoosk-Cupid in the Super Send square below.
+Also the artwork on the coins wasn't centered, but that could have been on my end.
+It wasn't worth a reorder.
+Check out Zoosk's Cupid in the Super Send square below.

 Some of the Chance and Community Chest cards are inside jokes for Zoosk employees.